jerryhui/thejasper/README.md

 DEV LOG

+2013/05/04

 2013/05/03
 Finished:
 - Modularizing code to JasperEngine.py
+- Game stats text not showing up on DEV wall (fixed; head tracker was on backwards)
+- Sound will dim as user goes further away

 Problems:
-- Game stats text not showing up on DEV wall
+- OnProximity with user is on but position is not correct